-The enhanced disclosures and improved quality in IALs will better empower shareholders or unit holders with quality information to make informed investment decisions.
+The enhanced disclosures and improved quality in IALs will better empower shareholders with quality information to make informed investment decisions.
 This will also result in greater transparency and better investor protection which will in turn, boost investors' confidence in the Malaysian capital market.